Skip to Content

 3. Extract the archive and start the installer.

-4. Specify an install folder such as C:\sap\DLClient (for Windows) or /home/dan/sap/dlclient (for Linux) and install all the features.
+4. Specify an install folder such as C:\sap\DLClient (for Microsoft Windows) or /home/dan/sap/dlclient (for Linux) and install all the features.
 Choosing a similarly structured path will ensure a smooth experience throughout the tutorial and help reduce issues with paths.

 GUI Installer